blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 # First Pyxel program

-Create a small Pyxel program that displays an animation of a bird flapping its wings.
-In this example, write the program in the procedural style so we can contrast this version to a program written in the object-oriented style, later.
+First, write the program in the procedural style so you can contrast this version to a program written in the object-oriented style, later.

+Create a small, procedural Pyxel program that displays an animation of a bird flapping its wings.

 ## The bird sprite